Astera-org/minetest/games/globo/notes.md

 CHECK:
 - wolves are often getting killed by cows
 - behaviors seem wonky.
 Do they need more idle time
-- make sure animals can be in equalibrim
+- make sure animals can be in equilibrium
 - is it better to just have the infinite map?
 - what does armor do?
+- do animals get hurt by thorns?

 BUGS:
 - sneachens aren't eating?
 - wolf energy not decreasing
-- health efects are being cleared instantly
+- health effects are being cleared instantly
 - will drift at last speed once at energy 0
 2024-01-03 07:50:40: ERROR[Server]: suspiciously large amount of objects detected: 264 in (-22,0,-20); removing all of them.